-Special Education is defined as special services provided by special and general education personnel to meet the individualized needs of students with documented disabilities.
+Special Populations is defined as Special Education supports and services and the district adopted Dyslexia intervention program provided by special and general education personnel to meet the individualized needs of students with documented disabilities.

-To be eligible for special education services, the student must be between the ages 3 and 21 (from birth for AI or VI).
-The student must have documentation of one or more of the disabilities listed above.
-Also, the student must have an educational need that requires special education supports and services.
+To be eligible for special education, the student must be between the ages of 3 and 21 (from birth for AI or VI).
+The student must have documentation of one or more of the disabilities listed below (as defined by the federal law titled Individuals with Disabilities Education Improvement Act, IDEIA) and demonstrate an educational need that requires specially designed instruction:

 - Auditory Impairment (AI)